uranium11010/network-flow-model/README.md

 ## glen_diat_simul_random.txt
 Stores 1000 values of the random model flow rate for the Diatom-Simuliidae pair of the Glen Canyon network.

+## histogram.py
+Code for generating a histogram from values of log10(data/model); also generates some statistics (e.g. RMS, Q1, Q3).